datamunjr/kickbox-integration/readme.txt

 == Description ==

-The WooCommerce Kickbox Integration plugin provides seamless email verification functionality for your WooCommerce store.
+The Kickbox Integration plugin provides seamless email verification functionality for your WooCommerce store.
 It integrates with the Kickbox email verification service to help you maintain clean email lists and reduce bounce rates.

 = Key Features =